Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 ## Final Thoughts

-The [enteee/tls-tofu] implements a simple, yet powerful base image which allows containers to run in environments where something is tampering with the internet's public key infrastructure.
+The [enteee/tls-tofu] implements a simple, yet powerful base image which allows containers to run in environments where something is tampering with the Internet's public key infrastructure.
 I generally disagree that HTTPS scanning proxies are leveraging security in a network.
-They create a single point of faiure, and considerably weaken a secure protocol design to protect privacy and confidentiality.
+They create a single point of failure, and considerably weaken a secure protocol design to protect privacy and confidentiality.

 [`kamikaze`]:https://github.com/Enteee/kamikaze#readme